pianosnake/ear-training-buddy/README.md

 ### Developing
 The `/docs` folder is used for hosting the app on GitHub.
 The real index.html and CSS are here.

-The `/src` folder is for the JS.
-You can have a symbolic link here to `index.html` and `css/` from `/docs/` so that you can run a server directly from this folder while you're developing.
-Chrome will load the JS modules correctly based on the ES6 `import` and `export` statements.
+The `/src` folder is for the source JavaScript.
+Symbolic links to `index.html` and `css/` from `/docs/` allow running a server directly from this directory while developing.
+The JS code is written using ES6 modules which Chrome will load correctly based on the `import` and `export` statements.

 To build the project do `npm install` to get webpack.
 Then then do `npm run build` which will create the `docs/index.js` bundle.